Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # cd /icse23/icse23-artifact-evaluation/table1
 # bash run_klee.sh
 ```
+This step uses KLEE to symbolically interpret these benchmarks and
+generate test cases.
+The output and logs are stored in
+`/icse23/icse23-artifact-evaluation/table1/results`.

 **Summarizing Results**

-Previous steps also generate a .csv file that contains timing data
+Previous steps run each engine/benchmark for 5 times and also generate a .csv
-of LLSC, GenSym, and KLEE.
-We then summarize the results and calculate the
+file that contains timing data of LLSC, GenSym, and KLEE.
+We then summarize the
-speedups into a table by running:
+results and calculate the speedups into a table by running:

 ```
 # cd /icse23/icse23-artifact-evaluation/table1